6peterlu/decodingthenarwhal/README.md

 I'm not sure yet, but I hope it can be a place for people to read articles or stories that encourage them to see life in more positive ways.

 ## What's this about narwhals?
-I like narwhals a lot.
+I like narwhals a lot and I'm sad there's no emoji for them.

 ## Contributing
 Open a pull request to the public/articles folder with your post.